rpellerin/dotfiles/README.md

 rm Downloads/Latitude_7x80_1.4.6.exe
 ```

 Reboot, hit F12 to initiate the update.
 Once done, reboot and press F2 to enter BIOS setup.
 Set a password for the BIOS and the hard drive.
-[Disable Bluetooth in Advanced > Devices > Onboard](https://www.dell.com/community/Inspiron/Disabling-Bluetooth-from-BIOS/td-p/8069806).
+[If you want to disable Bluetooth, Advanced > Devices > Onboard](https://www.dell.com/community/Inspiron/Disabling-Bluetooth-from-BIOS/td-p/8069806).
 Don't forget to remove the file from `/boot/efi` on the next boot.

 ## 2. First steps and essential packages